dannsam/xenko-docs/manual/input/pointers.md

 ###Get Pointer State

-Use the [PointerEvent.State](xref="SiliconStudio.Xenko.Input.PointerEvent.State") property to get the *Action** performed by the pointer when the event was triggered.
-It returns a value inside [Input.PointerState](xref="SiliconStudio.Xenko.Input.PointerState").
+Use the [PointerEvent.State](xref="SiliconStudio.Xenko.Input.PointerEvent.State") to check the **Action** performed by the pointer when the event was triggered.
+It returns a value inside [PointerState](xref="SiliconStudio.Xenko.Input.PointerState").

 There are five possible states: